awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

 ## Testing License Manager integration on Amazon EKS<a name="container-testing-LM-integration-EKS"></a>

 You can also test License Manager integration on Amazon EKS\.
 Test to make sure that the application can call License Manager API operations without the license configuration secret\.
-Also make sure that the service account can be used to set up IRSA and provide relevant credentials to the application\.
+Also make sure that the service account can be used to set up IAM Roles for Service Accounts \(IRSA\) and provide relevant credentials to the application\.

 **To test a License Manager integration on Amazon EKS**